 2a.
 At successful operation, "204 No Content" response is returned.

 2b.
 On failure , one of the HTTP status code listed in Table 6.1.5.2.3.1-2 shall be returned.
 For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 6.1.7.3-1.
+If the received HTTP POST request needs to be redirected, a HTTP 3xx response shall be sent.

 After successful operation, when the NF Service Consumer receives a Charging Notify Request while not waiting for any Charging Data Response from the CHF, CTF can send a new Charging Data Request.